Kingdom of Poland (1917–1918): Proclamation of two Emperors promising a Polish state

-After the German offensive failed in the Battle of Verdun and Austria suffered military setbacks against Italy, Generals von Hindenburg and Ludendorff, now supreme commanders of the German military and increasingly the dominant force over the politics of both Germany and Austria, changed their positions on Poland: having previously considered Poland as a bargaining card in the event of a separate peace with Russia, they now postulated the establishment of a German dependency, hoping that the creation of a Polish army could replace the Central Powers' losses.
+After the German offensive failed in the Battle of Verdun and Austria suffered military setbacks against Italy, Generals Hindenburg and Ludendorff, now supreme commanders of the German military and increasingly the dominant force over the politics of both Germany and Austria, changed their positions on Poland: having previously considered Poland as a bargaining card in the event of a separate peace with Russia, they now postulated the establishment of a German dependency, hoping that the creation of a Polish army could replace the Central Powers' losses.
 In October 1916, at joint deliberations at Pszczyna, the German and Austrian leadership agreed to accelerate the proclamation promising the creation of a Polish state in the future.
 Although early plans called for an Austro-Polish solution, they were abandoned by the German Chancellor in February 1916 in the face of growing dependence of Austria-Hungary on Germany.
 Both control over Polish economy and raw resources was to be in Germany's hands and Germany would also be in total control over the Polish army.

-In the meantime, General von Beseler had managed to gain support among pro-Austrian Poles and the followers of Józef Piłsudski.
+In the meantime, General Beseler had managed to gain support among pro-Austrian Poles and the followers of Józef Piłsudski.
 The Narodowa Demokracja party (centred in Paris), however, rejected any cooperation with the Central Powers.
 After the German Emperor and Chancellor met with a Polish delegation led by Józef Brudziński, the final details were arranged.
-On 5 November 1916, Governor von Beseler at Warsaw issued an Act of 5th November, in which he promised that a Polish state would be created, without specifying any future Polish ruler, Polish borders or system of governance and, for the first time since 1831, had the Warsaw Royal Castle decorated with Polish flags.
+On 5 November 1916, Governor Beseler at Warsaw issued an Act of 5th November, in which he promised that a Polish state would be created, without specifying any future Polish ruler, Polish borders or system of governance and, for the first time since 1831, had the Warsaw Royal Castle decorated with Polish flags.
 The Austrian Governor-General Kuk issued a similar proclamation at Lublin.
 A pro-German faction led by Władysław Studnicki existed but didn't gain any significant backing among the Polish population.

 Occupation authorities

 Immediately after the proclamation, the German governor-general in Warsaw issued an advertisement for military recruitment, resulting in Polish protests which especially decried the absence of a Polish government.
 In December 1916, a brigade of Polish legions under Stanisław Szeptycki moved into Warsaw to form the officer corps of the new Polish army.

-The occupation authorities included German Governor-General at Warsaw, commander-in-chief of the Polska Siła Zbrojna — Hans Hartwig von Beseler (1 October 1915 – 11 November 1918); as well as the Austro-Hungarian Governors-General at Lublin: including Major General Erich Freiherr von Diller (1 October 1915 – 20 April 1916), Feldzeugmeister Karl Kuk (21 April 1916 – April 1917); as well as Major General Stanislaus Graf Szeptycki (April 1917 – 28 February 1918); and the Infantry General Anton Lipošćak (1 March – 11 November 1918).
+The occupation authorities included German Governor-General at Warsaw, commander-in-chief of the Polska Siła Zbrojna Hans Hartwig von Beseler, as well as the Austro-Hungarian Governors-General at Lublin including Major General Erich Freiherr von Diller, Feldzeugmeister Karl Kuk as well as Major General Stanislaus Graf Szeptycki and the Infantry General Anton Lipošćak.